Great people doing amazing work is what makes NCIL. Here’s who we are:

-Nicole WhiteHonours Student - 2010.
-After leaving NCIL, Nicole went to the University of Toronto where she is completing her PhD in Psychology.
+Nicole WhiteHonours Student, 2009-10.
+After leaving NCIL, Nicole went to the University of Toronto for a PhD in Psychology.

 Disclaimer: We try to keep this page up to date but it’s sometimes a challenge with so many people!
 If you should be here and aren’t, make it happen!